IrinaStatsLab/GlucoBench/README.md

 ## 1. Motivation

-*The purpose* of the repository is twofold: 1) collect and pre-process glucose data sets 2) establish baseline performance. *The goal* is to create a unified self-contained repository which would be a starting place for researchers and practioners to compare and develop old and new methods. *An example* of successful implemntation of a similar repository for tabular data sets can be found [here](https://github.com/Yura52/tabular-dl-revisiting-models).
+*The purpose* of the repository is twofold: 1) collect and pre-process glucose data sets 2) establish baseline performance. *The goal* is to create a unified self-contained repository which would be a starting place for researchers and practioners to compare and develop old and new methods. *An example* of successful implementation of a similar repository for tabular data sets can be found [here](https://github.com/Yura52/tabular-dl-revisiting-models).

 ## 2. Overview